TortugaGris/url-shortener/docs/doc.md

 -Dependencies:
   - Tailwind CSS: Used for styling the user interface.
 Tailwind CSS provides a utility-first approach to styling, making it easy to create responsive and visually appealing designs without writing custom CSS.
-  - Zod: Used for schema validation.
-Zod ensures that incoming data (e.g., URLs) adheres to the expected format, improving reliability and security.
+  - Luxon: Used for formatting dates in the view.
+Luxon simplifies the display of creation and expiration timestamps in a user-friendly format.
-  - Luxon: Used for date and time manipulation.
-Luxon simplifies handling of creation and expiration timestamps, including time zone management and date comparisons.
+  - Zod: Used to validate data coming from the backend and Firestore.
+Zod ensures that the data adheres to the expected format, improving reliability and security in the frontend.

 ### Backend - Firebase Functions (Node.js + Express)
 The backend is implemented using Firebase Functions, which host a Node.js + Express server that acts as the API for the